CeON/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Integration Tests
 -----------------

-For integration testing we are using Arquillian, the example test you can look around at is called ``ArquillianExampleTest``.
+For integration testing we are using Arquillian, the example test you can look at is called ``ArquillianExampleTest``.

 Database
 ~~~~~~~~